 Tucked away in The Marylebone hotel’s Edwardian townhouse, 108 Pantry offers diners a cosy and bright ambience along with breakfast to get the day off to a good start, a light lunch or a rather indulgent afternoon tea, which is our reason for popping in on this occasion.

-This was in fact my third visit, the other two were for two rather special afternoon teas.
-The first was a fun ‘Men’s Afternoon Tea’ where I experienced a whole new look to afternoon tea, geared to us guys and not a glass of bubbly in sight but rather a wholesome pint of Guinness and a hearty grilled rib eye steak sandwich with caramelised onion and Shropshire Blue cheese.
+This was in fact my fourth visit, the other three were for two rather special afternoon teas.
+The first being a fun ‘Men’s Afternoon Tea’ where I experienced a whole new look to afternoon tea, geared to us guys and not a glass of bubbly in sight but rather a wholesome pint of Guinness and a hearty grilled rib eye steak sandwich with caramelised onion and Shropshire Blue cheese.

 The second was a ‘007 Afternoon Tea’ back in 2015 to celebrate the release of Spectre.
 The pastries and sweets are where the chefs really let loose with their creativity: two mini martini glasses filled with thick chocolate mousse, raspberries and wedges of honeycomb sat amongst chocolate and matcha tea poker chips and ginger brandy snap cigars that were filled with a piquant passionfruit cream that’s as tangy as it was sweet.
 And it wouldn’t be the full Bond experience without a Vesper martini, shaken not stirred, naturally!

-The Classic Tea has a selection of freshly baked homemade buttermilk scones served with Devonshire clotted cream and jam, whilst the Gluten Free Tea includes homemade gluten-free buttermilk scones.
+This Classic Tea has a selection of freshly baked orange blossom and plain scones served with Devonshire clotted cream and rhubarb jam, whilst the Gluten Free Tea includes homemade gluten-free sultana scones.

 Personally, I am not a tea drinker, but for those of you who are, 108 Pantry offers a nice selection of teas from around the world, such as a classic English Breakfast, Earl Grey and 2nd Flush Muscatel Darjeeling as well as two green teas and a couple of white teas including a Jasmine Silver Tip and China White Leaf.
 You can also choose from a selection of herbal infusions which are all caffeine free supplied by the Rare Tea Company.

-In my books an afternoon tea is not complete without a glass or two of bubbly and so I was pleased to see a comprehensive selection ranging from a Vaporetto Prosecco NY from Veneto starting at £8 a glass, an excellent Nyetimber Classic Cuvée NV from Sussex, which is what I had, a couple of NV Perrier-Jouët’s and a Ruinart Blanc de Blancs NV Champagne.
+In my books an afternoon tea is not complete without a glass or two of bubbly and so I was pleased to see a comprehensive selection of all English sparkling wines ranging from an excellent Nyetimber Classic Cuvée NV from Sussex, which I am rather partial to, a 2014 Ridgeview ‘Cavendish’ Brut, also from Sussex, a Hush Heath Balfour Leslie’s Reserve from Kent and a Gusbourne Estate Brut Rosé again from Kent or you could opt for the special Rhubarb Mimosa.

-The Classic and Gluten Free 108 Pantry Afternoon Teas costs £32 per person or £42 per person with a glass of Champagne and is served from midday to 6:00pm each day.
+The Classic English Country Garden and Gluten Free 108 Pantry Afternoon Teas costs £32 per person or £42 per person with a glass of English sparkling wine and are served from 3:00pm to 6:00pm each day.

 108 Pantry, 108 Marylebone Lane, London, W1U 2QE